Zion-Zion/Analysis-on-States-for-Retirements-in-the-US/README.md

 Georgia, Florida, Tennese, Missouri and Wyoming top the list  for the best states when all categories are combined.
 However, each state has its own peculiarity, pros and cons.
 For example, Tennesse boasts of the best affordability, but its crime rate is better than just 5 states.

+![Report page 1](https://github.com/Zion-Zion/Analysis-on-States-for-Retirements-in-the-US/blob/main/best%20and%20worst%20state%201.png)

+Looking at specifics, here are some here are some things to consider.
 - For persons seeking a place with a pocket friendly way of life, Tennessee, Oklahoma should be their dream state, while States like California, Connecticut and Hawaii should be avoided.
 - States like New Hampshire, Maine and New Jersey can be called the Safe Haven of the country.
 They have very low crime rate as compared to Louisiana, Alaska and New Mexico on the other end of the spectrum.
 - For persons that enjoy arts, entaertainment, culture and the likes, States like Maine, Montana and Vermont are the best for retirement.
-Utah, Mississippi and Texas hardly possess such
+Utah, Mississippi and Texas do not possess such on a grand scheme of things.

-Other factors that can affect one's decision is closeness to family, access to medical care e.t.c

-![Report page 1](https://github.com/Zion-Zion/Analysis-on-States-for-Retirements-in-the-US/blob/main/best%20and%20worst%20state%201.png)
+- Many are fans of a warm climate, however, this temperature factor isn't enough to rank a State for by weather.
+Other factors like occurence of tornadoes, landslides and so on affects it's overall rating.
+A state like Florida woul've taken a spot in top 2 if not for frequencies of Acts of God.
+Arizona, Kentuck and West Virgina top the list for good weather with Alaska, Wyoming and Maine sitting deep down the list.
+- Another factor that can influence one's decision is access to amenities,, health care, food, economic security.
+Massachuesetts, beautifl Hawaii and New Jersey are favourites in this regard with New Mexico, Arkansas and Mississippi being the least ranked States

 ![Report page 2](https://github.com/Zion-Zion/Analysis-on-States-for-Retirements-in-the-US/blob/main/best%20and%20worst%20state%202.png)